Duran Duran: 1978–1980: Formation and early years

-John Taylor and Nick Rhodes formed Duran Duran in 1978 in Birmingham, England, with Taylor's art school friend Stephen Duffy.
-Naming their band after "Dr. Durand Durand", Milo O'Shea's character from the science fiction film Barbarella (1968), the three of them (Taylor on guitar and vocals, Rhodes on synthesizer and tapes, Duffy on vocals and bass) played their first gig on 5 April 1979 at the Birmingham Polytechnic.
-They were then joined by Simon Colley on clarinet and bass.
-John (then Nigel) Taylor was the guitarist at this point.
-After a few gigs, including a performance at Barbarella's in Birmingham opening for the band Fashion (with Roger Taylor in the audience) Duffy and Colley left the band in June 1979.
+Childhood friends John Taylor and Nick Rhodes formed Duran Duran in 1978 in Birmingham, England, together with Taylor's art school friend Stephen Duffy, naming their band after "Dr. Durand Durand", Milo O'Shea's character from the science fiction film Barbarella (1968), the day after the film was broadcast on BBC on 20 October 1978.
+The three of them (Taylor on guitar and vocals, Rhodes on synthesizer and tapes, Duffy on vocals and bass) played their first gig on 5 April 1979 at the Birmingham Polytechnic.
+Soon after, they were joined by Simon Colley on clarinet and bass.
+John (then going by his first name Nigel) was the guitarist at this point.
+After a few gigs, including a performance at Barbarella's in Birmingham opening for the band Fashion, Duffy and Colley left the band in June 1979.

 Taylor and Rhodes then recruited lead vocalist Andy Wickett (formerly frontman of TV Eye) and decided that they needed a live drummer.
-Roger Taylor who had previously been in a few local bands (most recently The Scent Organs who also played at Barbarella's) came on board, while John Taylor switched to bass guitar.
-In September 1979 this incarnation of the band recorded a four-track demo including an early version of "Girls on Film" co-written by Andy Wickett.
+They hired Roger Taylor, a former member of various local bands (most recently The Scent Organs who also played at Barbarella's), while John Taylor switched to bass guitar.
+In September 1979, this incarnation of the band recorded a four-track demo including an early version of "Girls on Film" co-written by Andy Wickett.
 Soon afterwards Alan Curtis was recruited as lead guitarist.
 After a few gigs with this line-up Wickett left the band in late 1979.

 Wickett was replaced by Roger Taylor's friend and former singer of The Scent Organs Jeff Thomas.
-In early 1980 they became the resident band at the city's Rum Runner nightclub.
-They were doing jobs at the club, and began rehearsing and regularly playing at the venue.
-Curtis was however unhappy with the Rum Runner club scene and left the band to form Dif Juz with his brother.
-Soon afterwards Jeff Thomas was ousted from the band after disagreements and repeated arguments and the remaining three members started to look for a new lead vocalist and guitarist.
+In early 1980, they became the resident band at the city's Rum Runner nightclub.
+They were doing jobs at the club and began rehearsing and regularly playing at the venue.
+Curtis was unhappy with the Rum Runner club scene and left the band to form Dif Juz with his brother.
+Thomas was fired shortly after following disagreements and repeated arguments.
+The three remaining members started to look for a new lead vocalist and guitarist.
+The owners of the club, brothers Paul and Michael Berrow, became the band's management, paying them to work as doormen, disc jockeys (DJs) and barmen when they were not rehearsing, and also formed the Tritec Music company.